 Dental emergencies are never something that should be put off.
 Whether it’s a cracked or knocked-out tooth or a severe toothache, the last thing we want to do is allow your condition to worsen.
 That’s why Dr. Crofoot and Dr. Snarr always make an effort to see you the same day that your emergency occurs.
-If you’re in need of emergency treatment, don’t wait to pick up the phone and call our office today!
+If you’re in need of emergency treatment, don’t wait to pick up the phone and call our dental office today!

-Regardless of the type of dental emergency you’re experiencing, you should always give our office a call when it occurs.
+Regardless of the type of dental emergency you’re experiencing, you should always give our dental office a call when it occurs.
 Not only can we get you scheduled for an emergency appointment, but we can provide valuable information that helps you stabilize your condition.
-Until you get to our office, take a moment to learn exactly how to manage your emergency.
+Until you get to our dental office, take a moment to learn exactly how to manage your emergency.
 The better prepared you are, the more positive your outcome will be.